kkoreilly/marbles/README.md

   * You can also set the color for lines (LineColors.Color).
 * For the whole graph
   * You can set the amount of marbles that spawn (NMarbles)
-  * You can set the amount of steps the graph runs for (NSteps).
-Set to -1 to run until marbles are stopped.
+  * You can set the starting position of the marbles (MarbleStartX, MarbleStartY).
+Note: this can be an expression including parameters.
+For both you can use the parameter n, which is the index of the marble who's position is being set (So if it's the third marble, n will be 2).
+For MarbleStartY you can also use the parameter x, which is the x value of the marble as calculated by MarbleStartX.
+The default for MarbleStartX is '0(rand(1)-0.5)'.
+This expression sets the marbles to spawn randomly in a region of width 0 (a straight line).
+If you change 0 to 5, this region will be 5 wide.
+For MarbleStartY, the default is '10-2n/nmarbles()', which makes the marbles spawn with each one just above the other.
   * You can set the starting velocity of the marbles (StartVelX/StartVelY).
 Note: this can be an expression including parameters like x and y.
   * You can set the update rate of the marbles (UpdtRate).
 Note: this can be an expression including parameters like x and a.
   * You can set the gravity of the marbles (YForce).
 Note: this can be an expression including parameters like x and a.
   * You can set the wind of the marbles (XForce).
 Note: this can be an expression including parameters like x and a.
-  * You can set the range in which the marbles can spawn, 0 makes them spawn in a straight vertical line (Width)
   * You can set the amount the variable t increases every step (TimeStep).
 Note: this can be an expression including parameters like x and a.
   * You can set the center point of the graph (CenterX and CenterY).
 Note: this can be an expression including parameters like a and t.
   * TrackingSettings - See the section on tracking settings